axanthos/orange3-textable/docs/rst/hierarchical_segmentations_performance_issues.rst

     :alt: chained hierarchical segmentations execute faster
     :figclass: align-center

-    Figure 1: Chaining :doc:`Segment <segment>` instances to reduce execution time.
+    Figure 1: Chaining :ref:`Segment` instances to reduce execution time.

 The situation is different when word or letter segmentation are conceived as intermediate steps toward the creation of a segmentation containing only selected words or letters.
-In that case, it is much more efficient (in memory and execution time) to use a single instance of :doc:`Segment <segment>` with a regex identifying only the desired words, as seen :doc:`previously <segmenting_data_smaller_units>` with the example of *\\bretriev(e|es|ed|ing)\\b*.
+In that case, it is much more efficient (in memory and execution time) to use a single instance of :ref:`Segment` with a regex identifying only the desired words, as seen :doc:`previously <segmenting_data_smaller_units>` with the example of *\\bretriev(e|es|ed|ing)\\b*.